pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ### Pyrsia CLI API

 The Pyrsia CLI API is the entry point into the Pyrsia node for the Pyrsia command line tool.
-It supports requesting status information about the local artifact storage, information about the peers in the p2p network and transparency log information.
+It supports all kinds of management operations (requesting status information about the local artifact storage, information about the peers in the p2p network) and inspecting transparency logs.

 ### Artifact Service

 The artifact service is the component that can store, retrieve and verify Pyrsia artifacts.

+In the artifact consumption use cases, this component offers an abstract way of dealing with Pyrsia artifacts for the specific ecosystem connectors.
+It will handle get_artifact requests and perform all necessary steps to find, retrieve and validate artifacts either locally or using the p2p network.

-The component is responsible to drive build triggers (requests to add a build to the Pyrsia network) and for the storage of artifacts and its provisioning in the p2p network.
+In the publication use cases (on authorized nodes) this component is responsible to drive build triggers: it will request a build from source at the Build Service, use the Transparency Log Service to add an `add_artifact` transaction, and when consensus is reached, it will store the artifact and make it available in the p2p network.

 ### p2p

-The p2p component heavily relies on libp2p and bundles everything that is required to set up and maintain a p2p network between Pyrsia nodes, allowing them to exchange files. (artifacts and logs)
+The p2p component offers an interface to the peer-to-peer network.
+This component heavily relies on libp2p and bundles everything that is required to set up and maintain a p2p network between Pyrsia nodes, allowing them to exchange messages, artifacts and transparency logs.

 ### Transparency Log Service